chandelabhishek/clipboard/Refactoring.md

 3. Replace internal_ids in getShiftsByFacility call;

-        All the occurance of internal db-ids should be replaced by custom - ids created by exposed API.
+        All the occurance of internal db-ids should be replaced by custom - ids created by exposed API.1